-Word Count: 6,781 Words
+Word Count: 6,225 Words

-With good identity criteria, we can make progress in a variety of philosophical debates.
-With a criterion for event identity, we can approach the question of whether mental events are identical with or distinct from physical events, knowing what types of features would render them identical or distinct.
-A diachronic identity criterion for persons can tell us whether you would survive a journey through a transporter machine that disassembles your atoms completely and then puts them back together again.
-And when considering entities at a single time, we want to know whether distinct objects can share the same qualitative properties:
+We should not underestimate good identity criteria: With them, we can make progress in a variety of philosophical debates.
+Here are some examples of philosophical inquiries concerning identity criteria and their importance: in event metaphysics, we want to know what makes one event identical with or distinct from another.
+If we have a criterion for event identity, we can approach the question of whether mental events are identical with or distinct from physical events, knowing what types of features would render such events identical or distinct.
+When discussing personal identity, we want to know the conditions under which a person at one time is identical with or distinct from a person at a later or earlier time.
+If we have a diachronic identity criterion for persons, we can figure out whether you would survive a journey through a transporter machine that disassembles your atoms completely and then puts them back together again.
+Philosophers also search for a general synchronic identity criterion for objects: they look for what makes any objects x and y identical at a time t.
+If we had such an identity criterion, we could address an important question raised by Gottfried Leibniz, Max Black and others-that of whether distinct objects can share all of their qualitative features at a time.